Caitlin1306/nch-final-project/README.md

 Coronavirus disease (COVID-19) is an infectious disease caused by the [SARS-CoV-2](https://www.who.int/emergencies/diseases/novel-coronavirus-2019) virus.

-If infected with the virus, you may experience mild to moderate respiratory illness and recover without You may experience mild to moderate respiratory illness if infected with the virus and recover without requiring special treatment.
+If infected with the virus, you may experience mild to moderate respiratory illness if infected with the virus and recover without medical assistance.
 However, some will become seriously ill and require medical attention.
 Coronavirus affects all ages and individuals differently depending on factors such as age, lifestyle, health, etc.

 The main reason for choosing this dataset is because **COVID-19** was and still is a huge part of all our lives, due to it being a global disease, and I wanted a dataset that I would feel passionate about digging into and the **"covid19_open_data".** I have selected on [BigQuery](https://cloud.google.com/bigquery/docs/) allows me to analyse and compare factors that increased the chances of more individuals dying or catching the disease, such as, the more schools closed, did fewer people die due to the disease.

+Secondly, there was an extraordinary range of government responses that happened worldwide when COVID-19 started spreading, which led to their being a vast amount of data to explore and compare.
+They included:

+- Closures of schools, train stations, and aeroports,
+- Emergency investments in healthcare,
+- Travel restrictions,
+- Contact tracing,
+- Emergency welfare provisions,
+- Investments in vaccinations,
+- Many other interventions.

+Nowadays, it is paramount to investigate those measures' comparative effectiveness in case another pandemic happens.
+Albeit a beginner data analyst, I wanted to do one of such analytic explorations.

 ## Obtaining Data